Skip to main content

 Why retention policy matters

 Keeping original images indefinitely increases risk.
-Deleting them immediately removes accountability.
-Evidence-grade systems balance both concerns by retaining proof while limiting exposure of the underlying content.
+Deleting every record immediately can remove useful review context.
+Integrity-record systems balance both concerns by retaining receipt-backed metadata while limiting exposure of the underlying content.

-This approach aligns with modern privacy principles and reduces long-term liability without sacrificing verifiability.
+This approach aligns with modern privacy principles and reduces long-term liability without sacrificing record-level verifiability.

 The shift already underway

 As manipulated media becomes more common, expectations are changing.
-Insurers, auditors, and courts increasingly look for independent verification signals, not just files attached to an email.
+Insurers, auditors, risk teams, and formal reviewers increasingly look for receipt-backed integrity signals, not just files attached to an email.

-The future of visual evidence is not about better cameras.
-It is about better proof.
+The future of visual documentation is not just about better cameras.
+It is about better records.

 Related Reading